 “Let Them Eat Dog Food”: Nutrition and Health Behind Bars

-by Daniel A. Rosen | Meghan McCain, the Republican Party's resident Marie Antoinette, casually said this on "The View" recently: "He's a criminal - he should eat dog food!"
-She was talking about Jake Angeli, the so-called "Q-Anon Shaman" who hails from her home state of Arizona, and was arrested after leading the siege of … Continue reading “Let Them Eat Dog Food”: Nutrition and Health Behind Bars
+by Daniel A. Rosen | Meghan McCain, the Republican Party's resident Marie Antoinette, once said this on "The View": "He's a criminal - he should eat dog food!"
+She was talking about Jake Angeli, the so-called "Q-Anon Shaman" who hails from her home state of Arizona, and who was arrested after leading the siege of … Continue reading “Let Them Eat Dog Food”: Nutrition and Health Behind Bars

 What Early Vaccinations Mean to Prison Inmates